yamenzk/rua/dashboard/docs/documentation.md

 - handleExternalTabSelect calls updateUrlWithTab with the clicked tab's slug.
 - This URL change brings us back to step 3, and the UI (toolbar highlight and content in ULR) updates reactively.

-1.  **Content Display (**UniversalLayoutRenderer**):**
+1.  **Content Display (**DocLayoutRenderer**):**

-- UniversalLayoutRenderer _also_ has its own useTabLayoutRouting hook that independently watches the URL (via useLocation).
+- DocLayoutRenderer _also_ has its own useTabLayoutRouting hook that independently watches the URL (via useLocation).
 - When the URL changes (due to DocToolbar interaction), useTabLayoutRouting updates ULR's internal activeTabIndex.
 - ULR re-renders and uses this activeTabIndex to select the correct activeTabObject from its trulyFinalTabsConfig.
 - It then renders , ensuring the content matches the active tab defined by the URL.
 A unique key on TabContentOrchestrator ensures it re-mounts/updates correctly.

-This decoupled system uses the URL as the primary source of truth for the active tab, with DocToolbar initiating changes and UniversalLayoutRenderer reactively displaying the corresponding content.
+This decoupled system uses the URL as the primary source of truth for the active tab, with DocToolbar initiating changes and DocLayoutRenderer reactively displaying the corresponding content.

 ## **7\.
 UI Augmentation (**customUIAugmentations**)**

-The customUIAugmentations prop, passed to UniversalDocViewer or UniversalDocEditor, allows for extending the schema-driven UI with custom tabs or by injecting custom content into existing tabs.
+The customUIAugmentations prop, passed to DocViewer or DocEditor, allows for extending the schema-driven UI with custom tabs or by injecting custom content into existing tabs.

 **Structure:**